ni/niveristand-custom-device-handbook/docs/express/Implementing_the_Custom_Device.md

 #### Deployment Hooks

 The wizard generates a **Deployment Hooks** library (`<CustomDeviceName> Deployment Hooks.lvlibp`).
-This runs on the **host** (Windows) when the operator compiles the system definition and produces the compiled channel group data and Custom Device settings that the engine reads at run time.
+This runs on the **host** (Windows) when the user deploys the system definition and as a result compiled channel group data and Custom Device settings that the engine reads at run time are compiled.

 | Deployment Hooks VI | Purpose |
 |---|---|